Lawsuit over January crash of Boeing 737 alleges autothrottle malfunction

 While at the FAA, Jacobsen actively pushed for more than a decade, without success, to have the higher safety standards on the 737’s automated systems retroactively applied to older jets.

-He described an autothrottle problem that contributed to the ET302 crash.
+Speaking to the Seattle Times in February, Jacobsen described an autothrottle problem that contributed to the ET302 crash and mentioned then his concern about the Sriwijaya crash.

 He was not involved in the investigation into the Sriwijaya crash nor in the lawsuit filed Thursday.

 Report describes loss of control

-The preliminary report into the crash by the Indonesian National Transportation Safety Committee (“KNKT”) states that when the plane reached 8,150 feet, the left engine throttle lever moved back, reducing thrust in that engine, while the right thrust lever stayed in its position.
+The preliminary report into the crash states that when the plane reached 8,150 feet, the left engine throttle lever moved back, reducing thrust in that engine, while the right thrust lever stayed in its position.

 This suggests the right autothrottle system was stuck, the lawsuit states.